 *** Closed for applications***

-EPIC, a children’s rights organisation are working in partnership with the TU Dublin Access and Outreach Service to carry out a research project on the experiences of young people who have experience in state care, who have pursued higher education in Ireland.
+EPIC has received funding from IHREC (Irish Human Rights and Equality Commission) to carry out a research project on the experiences of state care amongst children and young people who have sought international protection.
 We are seeking applications from qualified researchers to conduct this comprehensive study.

-Overall, the study aims to give voice to their experiences and to promote their rights and active participation.
+Overall, the study aims to give voice to their experiences and to promote their rights and active participation, as well as to contribute to the development of more effective, responsive, and rights-informed services for this group who are seldom heard.

-- Establish a comprehensive understanding of the specific challenges and opportunities faced by young people who have experience in state care, who have pursued higher education in Ireland.
+- Establish a comprehensive understanding of the specific challenges faced by children and young people who have experience in state care and have sought international protection.

-- Participate in consultations (focus groups or individual meetings on and offline) with young people who have experience in state care and have pursued higher education – EPIC will help facilitate this.
+- Participate in consultations (focus groups or individual meetings on and offline) with children and young people who have experience in state care and have sought international protection – EPIC will help facilitate this.

-- Deliver guidance and a roadmap for future research and participation work of young people who have care experience and have sought higher education.
+- Deliver guidance and a roadmap for future research and participation work of children and young people who have care experience and have sought international protection.

 Quarter 1: Desk Research to be carried out including completion of a literature review.
-Submission made to Tusla Independent Research Ethics Committee (REC).
+Contact made with study participants and information session conducted with them.
+Ethical approval submission to be completed.

-Quarter 2: Contact made with participants of study as well as information session conducted with them, once approval from Tusla REC has been received.
-Field research and interviews with participants will commence and will be conducted during this period.
+Quarter 2: Field research and interviews with participants will commence once approval from ethical approval has been received and will be conducted during this period.

 Quarter 3: Analysis conducted, and final report completion stages will be conducted.

 Quarter 4: Launch and dissemination of report findings.
-We will directly engage with academia, civil society in the children’s rights, youth organisations and Higher Education sector, the HEA and DFHERIS.
+We will directly engage with academia, civil society in the children’s rights and migrant rights sector and Department of Children, Equality, Disability, Integration and Youth.

 Skills and Expertise